harvard-lil/perma/developer.md

 We have several types of users:

 * Logged in users are identified the standard Django way: `user.is_authenticated`
-* Users may belong to a vesting org.
-You should test this with `user.organization_member`.
+* Users may belong to an organization.
+You should test this with `user.is_organization_member`.
 * Users may belong to a registrar (`user.registrar is not None`).
 You should test this with `user.is_registrar_member()`.
 * Admin users are identified the standard Django way: `user.is_staff`

-Currently a user can be either a member of a single vesting org or a single registrar.
+Currently a user can be either a member of a single organization or a single registrar.
 In the future we may allow multiple relationships.

 ### Managing static files and user-generated files